Randomness and Differentiability: Introduction

 \

-\n The implication $\LA$ in results of the form ($*$) is proved by contraposition.
-We simulate tests by non-differentiability of functions.
+\n This is typically proved by contraposition.
+One simulates tests by non-differentiability of functions.
 Thus, given a test in the sense of the algorithmic randomness notion, one builds a computable function $f$ on the unit interval such that, for each real $z$ failing the test, $f'(z)$ fails to exist.
-We will provide direct, uniform constructions of this kind for weak $2$-randomness (c) and \ML{} randomness (b).
-The computable function we build is a sum of ``sawtooth functions''.
+We will provide direct, uniform constructions of this kind for weak $2$-randomness (c), and then for \ML{} randomness (b).
+The computable functions we build are sums of ``sawtooth functions''.
 For computable randomness (a), the simulation is less direct, though still uniform.
 The results in more detail are as follows.